particle-iot/spark-setup-ios/README.md

 ### Customization

-Customize setup look and feel by accessing the SparkSetupCustomization singleton appearance proxy `[SparkSetupCustomization sharedInstance]` and modify its default properties.
-Modifying properties is optional.
-(Replace NSString with String for Swift projects)
+Customize setup look and feel by accessing the `SparkSetupCustomization` singleton appearance proxy `[SparkSetupCustomization sharedInstance]` and modify its default properties.
+Setting the properties in this class is optional. *(Replace NSString with String for Swift projects)*

 #### Product/brand info: